jaspereb/TRC/README.md

 # TRC
-Supporting code for the TRC paper [link] as well as the TRC dataset and hardware will go here.
+Supporting code for the TRC paper [link] as well as the TRC dataset and hardware will go here if accepted.